The Projection Booth podcast covers Point Blank

 NB: A version of this post also appears on Existential Ennui.

 Later in the week I’ll have another Westlake Score-and-review for you, this one even more exciting than last week’s (well, to me, anyway).
-But before we get to that, and since I’ve been blogging about signed editions over on Existential […]
+But before we get to that, and since I’ve been blogging about signed editions over on Existential Ennui, […]

 Like having a scorpion in the room: an interview with Darwyn Cooke on Richard Stark’s Parker: The Score